William Archila: Early life

 William Archila was born in Santa Ana, El Salvador in 1968.
 He immigrated with his family to the United States in November 1980 due to the Civil War that was occurring in his country.
 Archila was only twelve when he was forced to move to Los Angeles, California.
 Knowing very little about the culture and language of the United States, Archila found it difficult to adapt to a completely new environment.

 Twelve years after his arrival to the U.S. a peace treaty was signed, giving Archila the opportunity to return to his homeland.
 The Chapultepec Peace Accords brought peace to El Salvador in 1992 after more than a decade of civil war.
 At the age of twenty-four Archila returned to El Salvador with the hopes of reconnecting to the people, culture, and music of the place he saw as home.
 Unfortunately, in his return to El Salvador he felt a disconnect with the country and began to feel the effects of displacement.
-His disconnect was a direct result of both the aftermath of the Civil War and his long separation from his country because a lot had change culturally and physically since the last time he had lived there.
+His disconnect was a direct result of both the aftermath of the Civil War and his long separation from his country because a lot had changed culturally and physically since the last time he had lived there.

 After his visit, Archila returned to California and lived between Los Angeles and San Francisco.
 Throughout his childhood and even in his early adulthood Archila never had a secure home, which is why he was constantly on the move throughout California.
 This inability to lay a foundation for which he could call home led to Archila developing the idea of feeling exiled.

 In an interview with the Library of Congress, Archila revealed "I began to have this feeling of homelessness that I didn’t belong neither here nor El Salvador; that I was not part of this America or the America of El Salvador, and I felt like a foreigner."

 This feeling of exile and a loss of identity were the driving forces behind Archila's decision to write poetry.
 From these ideas, he was able to develop two of his most notable works: The Art of Exile and The Gravedigger's Archaeology.